thevalidcode/validstart/README.md

 ## Author Info

-Connect with the creator of Validstart:
+Connect with the creator of ValidStart:

 **Ibe Precious**